rgreenan55/SWE4203Group/milestones/MILESTONE_ONE.md

 ### Task 5
 Push to Github --> https://github.com/rgreenan55/SWE4203Group

-The Milestone #1 submission was commited in a collective group through Peer Progrmaming using a single members device.
+The Milestone #1 submission was commited in a collective group for most of the tasks, done through Peer Progrmaming using a single members device.